-Application is accomplished in the Registrar's Office on any week day, excluding registration days, between 8:00 A.M. and 5:00 P.M.
+Application is accomplished in the Records Office on any weekday during the quarter between 8 a.m. and 6:30 p.m., Monday thru Thursday, and 8 a.m. -5 p.m., Fridays.
+Between quarters you may apply between 8 a.m. and 5 p.m., Monday through Friday.
 A fee of \$10 is required to be paid at this time.
 University regulations require that all degree candidates be enrolled during the quarter of their graduation.
+If a student fails to graduate in the quarter for which they have applied, they must re-apply at the Records Office to graduate in a subsequent quarter.
+(The graduation fee will not be assessed for re-applications.)
 Deadlines for application are reflected in the calendar of events for each quarter as contained in this catalog.
 The Registrar will provide supplementary information to the applicant during the application process.

+Fees and Charges